hhm000827/youtube_audio_downloader/README.md

 ## How to use it

-1. install the package by requirements.txt
-2. run main.py
+1. go to dist/main and run main.exe
 2. write down the youtube link in textbox line by line
 3. click download
-4. downloaded files will be save in output folder
+4. downloaded files will be saved in output folder